ISU-MolPhyl/EEOB563-Spring2025/docs/syllabus.md

 I will also provide occasional handouts as references.

 #### Attendance policy:
-Attendance of lectures is expected, but not required.
+Attendance of lectures and participation in discussion is expected, please let me know in advance if you have to miss a class.
-However, sporadic attendance will result in fewer points for participation in discussion.

-__Lab attendance is required.
-Missed labs need to be completed and a summary report submitted to the instructor.__
+__Missed labs need to be completed and a summary report submitted to the instructor.__

 #### Grading:
 Grades will be based on homework assignments, completion of laboratory exercises, a midterm exam, and the final paper/presentation.